C00zzy/RUST/README.md

 # RUST/CPP
 Im learning C++ and others.
-Let me know if you have any tips...
+Let me know if you have any tips.
+Licensed under GPL.